-This page contains Amazon affiliate links and other referral links.
+This page contains Amazon affiliate links.
+As an Amazon Associate I earn from qualifying purchases.
+This page also contains other affiliate and referral links.
 If you make a purchase through one of these links, I earn a small commission or credit at no extra cost to you.

 These might seem a little heavy on the “developer” side, but that’s the best place to focus your time if you’re trying to skill up in a fun, enjoyable way.
 Aside from how crucial it is to have some coding skills, there’s only so much infrastructure training/labbing you can do.

 - Ultimate Guide to Starting a Blog – A free course to get started with blogging.
 Sharing your knowledge can raise your profile, expand your professional network, and establish you as a leader in your field.
 This course will help you get off to a strong start.
 The course recommends WordPress as a user-friendly blogging platform.
 I use WordPress for all my blogs and websites.
 But as a tech professional you may feel just as comfortable using another platform such as Ghost or Jekyll to run your blog.

 - A Git Workflow for PowerShell Scripting – A simple way to start a side project is to share your code publicly.
 Even basic scripts you write can be useful to others.
 And public feedback helps you to improve your code and make your scripts even more useful to the world.
 This tutorial gets you started with using GitHub to share your code.

 - Raspberry Pi projects (and more on Instructables) – Whether you’re building a weather station, a robot, or just a simple app to blink lights in time to music, a Raspberry Pi is a great way to explore coding, hardware, and IoT.